Skip to main content

 Conversion rate

-How often visitors become leads
+How often visitors or campaigns produce leads.

 Lead-to-opportunity rate

-How often leads become qualified sales opportunities
+How many leads become qualified opportunities.

 Opportunity-to-customer rate

-How often opportunities become customers
+How often opportunities become customers.

-Revenue by lead source
+Revenue by source

-Which sources produce commercial value
+Which sources create commercial value.

 Response time

-How quickly teams follow up
+How quickly teams follow up.

 Pipeline contribution

-How much future revenue potential leads create
+How much future revenue potential leads create.

 Best Practices for Managing Leads